ToxicLemurs/MenuBuilder/README.md

     ToxicLemurs\MenuBuilder\MenuBuilderServiceProvider::class,

-Optionally you can make use of the Facade bij adding the facade in the aliases array:
+Optionally you can make use of the Facade by adding the facade in the aliases array:

     'MenuBuilder' => ToxicLemurs\MenuBuilder\Facades\MenuBuilder::class,